isar/hive/docs/boxes.md

 var box = await Hive.box('testBox');
 ```

 If the box is already open, it will be returned immediately.
-This is a very fast and cheap operation so you don't have to store the box instance.
+All supplied parameters will be ignored.

 Once you obtained a box instance, you can read, write and delete entries.